Water fluoridation by country

+Water fluoridation is the controlled addition of fluoride to a public water supply to reduce tooth decay, and is handled differently by countries across the world.

+Water fluoridation is considered very common in the United States, Canada, Ireland, Chile and Australia where over 50% of the population drinks fluoridated water.

+Most European countries including Italy, France, Finland, Germany, Sweden, Netherlands, Scotland, Austria, Poland, Hungary and Switzerland do not fluoridate water.

-Water fluoridation is the controlled addition of fluoride to a public water supply to reduce tooth decay, and is handled differently by country.
-Fluoridated water has fluoride at a level that is proven effective for preventing cavities; this can occur naturally or by adding fluoride.
-Fluoridated water operates on tooth surfaces: in the mouth it creates low levels of fluoride in saliva, which reduces the rate at which tooth enamel demineralizes and increases the rate at which it remineralizes in the early stages of cavities.
-Typically a fluoridated compound is added to drinking water, a process that in the U.S. costs an average of about $ per person-year.
+Fluoridated water contains fluoride at a level that is proven effective for preventing cavities; this can occur naturally or by adding fluoride.
+Fluoridated water creates low levels of fluoride in saliva, which reduces the rate at which tooth enamel demineralizes, and increases the rate at which it remineralizes in the early stages of cavities.
+Typically, a fluoridated compound is added to drinking water, a process that in the U.S. costs an average of about $ per person-year.
 Defluoridation is needed when the naturally occurring fluoride level exceeds recommended limits.
-In 2011 the World Health Organization suggested a level of fluoride from 0.5 to 1.5 mg/L (milligrams per litre), depending on climate, local environment, and other sources of fluoride.
+In 2011, the World Health Organization suggested a level of fluoride from 0.5 to 1.5 mg/L (milligrams per liter), depending on climate, local environment, and other sources of fluoride.
 Bottled water typically has unknown fluoride levels.

+Health effects

-Dental cavities remains a major public health concern in most industrialized countries, affecting 60–90% of schoolchildren and the vast majority of adults.
-Water fluoridation reduces cavities in children, while efficacy in adults is less clear.
-A Cochrane review estimates a reduction in cavities when water fluoridation was used by children who had no access to other sources of fluoride to be 35% in baby teeth and 26% in permanent teeth.
-Most European countries have experienced substantial declines in tooth decay without its use.
+Dental cavities remain a major public health concern in most industrialized countries, affecting 60–90% of schoolchildren and the vast majority of adults.
+Water fluoridation may slightly reduce cavities in children, while efficacy in adults is less clear.
 Recent studies suggest that water fluoridation, particularly in industrialized countries, may be unnecessary because topical fluorides (such as in toothpaste) are widely used and cavity rates have become low.
-For this reason, some scientists consider fluoridation to be unethical due to "the debilitating effects of fluoride toxicity" and the lack of informed consent.
+For this reason, some scientists consider fluoridation to be unethical due to the lack of informed consent.
+However, a recent study funded by NHS found no significant difference between individuals who receive fluoridated water and those who don't in terms of missing teeth and reducing social inequities.

 Although fluoridation can cause dental fluorosis, which can alter the appearance of developing teeth or enamel fluorosis, the differences are mild and usually not considered to be of aesthetic or public-health concern.
 There is no clear evidence of other adverse effects from water fluoridation, as revealed by the York review from 2000.
 A 2007 Australian systematic review used the same inclusion criteria as York's, plus one additional study.
 This did not affect the York conclusions.
 Fluoride's effects depend on the total daily intake of fluoride from all sources.
 Drinking water is typically the largest source; other methods of fluoride therapy include fluoridation of toothpaste, salt, and milk.
 The views on the most effective method for community prevention of tooth decay are mixed.
 The Australian government states that water fluoridation is the most effective means of achieving fluoride exposure that is community-wide.
 The World Health Organization states water fluoridation, when feasible and culturally acceptable, has substantial advantages, especially for subgroups at high risk, while the European Commission finds no advantage to water fluoridation compared with topical use.